-The Supervisor will set overall objectives.
+The Supervisor will set specific work objectives.
 The employee and the supervisor together will develop deadlines, projects, and work to be accomplished.
-The incumbent is expected to take initiative, act independently, and manage his/her tasks with minimal supervision.
+The incumbent is expected to take initiative and manage his/her tasks effectively.

 10. PHYSICAL DEMANDS

 The work is generally sedentary and does not pose undue physical demands.
 During deployment on Assessment teams or during site visits, there may be some additional physical exertion including long periods of standing, walking over rough terrain, or carrying of moderately heavy items (less than 50 pounds).